Small Business Cybersecurity FAQ

 There are a few telltale signs of a phishing email (often called a “spoofed email”):

-- The email is riddled with suspicious spelling mistakes and bad grammar
+- The email comes riddled with suspicious spelling mistakes and bad grammar.

 How much does a cyberattack cost?